 The deadline to withdraw from (i.e. drop) a class without a W appearing on the transcript is scheduled according to the Academic Calendar.
 The final deadline to withdraw from a class is the end of the tenth week of class.
 Only for serious, non-academic reasons does the academic dean permit course withdrawals after the tenth week of the semester.

 When a student withdraws from a course or from the University without authorization, or when the student is dropped from a course because of excessive absence, the course grade will be based on the course material completed with zero points for all incomplete assignments and exams.

-Students may receive credit for courses evaluated and approved for college credit by the American Council on Education (ACE).
+Undergraduate students may receive credit for courses evaluated and approved for college credit by the American Council on Education (ACE).
 Listings of ACE approved courses and credit recommendations are contained in two publications: A Guide to the Evaluation of Educational Experiences in the Armed Forces and The National Guide to Educational Credit for Training Programs.
 Credits received are subject to the same policies as those of any other transfer credit.

 Students who are active military or reservists and participated in the off-duty, voluntary education programs of the Department of Defense may receive credit for course work taken while active military or in the reserves.